SiLab-Bonn/Embedded-System-Lab/docs/source/smu.rst

 Exercises
 ---------
 There is a script ``smu.py`` in the folder ``code\SMU`` which contains the necessary includes and the basic configuration for the I2C interface and the I2C devices (DAC, ADC and |RSNS|-MUX) on the SMU module.
 Copy it into your ``work`` folder and use it as a template for your scripts.
-There is also another file called ``smu_solution.py`` which contains working code for most of the exercises.
+There is also another files called ``smu_class.py`` and ``smu_mosfet_solution`` which contains working code for most of the exercises.
 Note that this should only be used for reference or as a last resort if you got stuck.

-.. admonition:: Exercise 0.
-A bit of theory
+.. admonition:: The following preparatory questions should be answered before coming to lab

   #.
-What do the terms "accuracy" and "precision" mean?
+What do the terms accuracy, resolution, and precision mean?
 Where is the difference?
   #.
-Plot the theoretical current measurement error as a function of the current for a fixed current measurement range (no switching of |RSNS|).
-Assume that the error is only given by the ADC resolution (i.e. quantization noise).
-Repeat the plot considering automatic switching of the current measurement range.
-Also use a logarithmic y-scale for the plots.
+What is the resolution of an ADC?
+What is the quantization error?
+(Extra: Derive the formula for the quantization error.)
   #.
+Assume you have a voltage source with a maximum output voltage of 4.095 V and 1 mV resolution (12 bit DAC).
+What would be the optimum current range for measuring the I-V curve of a 1 kOhm resistor?
+How many I-V measurement points would you get?
+How many measurement points with not repeating I-V pairs would you get for a 50 kOhm or a 20 Ohm resistor, respectively?
+Hint: If the resistance is higher than 1 kOhm, the number of independent points is limited by the resolution of the current measurement i.e. the maximum output voltage is reached before the maximum current value.
+If the resistance is lower, the voltage generation (DAC) sets the limit i.e. the maximum current is reached before the maximum voltage value.
-Plot the number of current measurement bins as a function of the connected resistance for each current range (log x-scale and resistor values from 1 to 10^8 Ohm).
-Use the current ranges from the table above and the output voltage range of 4.096 V with a step size of 1 mV.
-Hint: Only if the connected resistance is equivalent to the ratio of maximum output voltage (4.096 V) and maximum current for the given range, the number of bins reaches the theoretical maximum of 4096.
-If the resistance is higher, the number of bins is limited by the resolution of the current measurement (the maximum output voltage is reached before the maximum current value).
-If the resistance is lower, it is the other way around and the resolution of the voltage generation (DAC) sets the limit.
+  #.
+Plot the number of independent I-V measurement point as a function of the connected resistance for each current range (log x-scale and resistor values from 1 to 10^8 Ohm).
+Use the current ranges from the table above and the output voltage range of 4.095 V with a step size of 1 mV.

     The three plots below illustrate the situation.
 Shown are the I-V curves for the same three scaled resistors using the three current ranges.
-The resistance R ist best captured in the middle range while resolution for the the x50 (/50) resistance curves are limited by the ADC (DAC), respectively.
+The resistance R ist best captured in the middle range while resolution for the x50 (/50) resistance curves are limited by the ADC (DAC), respectively.
 Switching to lower (higher) current ranges for the higher (lower) resistance improves the resolution significantly.

   .. figure:: images/smu_ranges.png